IG-Group/ig-orchestrations/otc/document/knockouts/ApiNotesKnockouts.md

 * Previously Quoted

 Some Knock-out instruments do not permit Market order types.
 In these cases a Previously Quoted can be used.
-Market Order type support is indicated within the component block Instrument Extension on Security List and Security Definition messages.
+Support for Market Orders is indicated within the component block Instrument Extension on Security List and Security Definition messages.
-An InstrAttribType of '116' and InstrAttribValue of 'Y' indicates the instrument supports market orders.
+An InstrAttribType of '116' and InstrAttribValue of 'Y' indicates the instrument supports Market Orders.

 ### Time In Force